solr-express/solr-express/README.md

 #### 1.5.
 FilterParameter

-Create a fields parameter (filter query in Solr 4) using the informed query class
+Create a fields parameter (filter query in Solr 4) using the informed query class.

 ```csharp
 new FilterParameter(new SingleValue<MyDocument>(q => q.Id, "XPTO"));